 If you need to capture more information, click add field at the bottom of the project card and add the field you need.

 Adding the same field over and over again?

-Add it as default!
-Choose Daylite > Preferences and select Defaults.
-Click Projects and add the fields you want to always to see.
+Choose Daylite > Preferences and select Default Values.
+Click Projects and add the fields you want to always see.

 Once you have the basics down, it is time to classify the Project.
 Classifying your Projects is where Daylite sets itself apart.
-With Categories and Keywords, you can sort, filter, and segment your projects to learn what kinds of projects are you managing the most, and determine how to increase your productivity.
-With Roles you can quickly identify who on your team is responsible for what, and who you should speaking to a client.
+With Categories and Keywords, you can sort, filter, and segment your projects to learn what kinds of projects you are managing the most, and determine how to increase your productivity.
+With Roles you can quickly identify who on your team is responsible for what, and who you should speaking with at a company.